mario-gellrich-zhaw/python_timer/README.md

-# Timer (Classic)
+# Timer

-A simple visual timer web app that helps track time with a classic "Time Timer" style countdown.
+A simple visual timer web app that helps track time.

 ## Features
 - Set a timer between 0 to 60 minutes.